 The HV was the largest independent railroad located entirely within the state of Ohio.
 The HV connected Toledo and Lake Erie with the Ohio River towns of Pomeroy and Gallipolis.

-The Hocking Valley Railway was eventually merged into the Chesapeake & Ohio Railway in May 1930, becoming the Hocking Division.
-Passenger service ended on the lines south of Columbus on December 31, 1949, and many depots ultimately torn down (the only surviving HV depots today are Prospect, Canal Winchester, Carroll, Haydenville, and Wellston).
+The Hocking Valley Railway was eventually merged into the Chesapeake and Ohio Railway on April 30, 1930, becoming the Hocking Division.
+Passenger service ended on the lines east of Columbus on Dec.
+31, 1949, and many depots ultimately were torn down.
 Freight service dropped off over time, with the line through Nelsonville finally coming to an end in the early 1980s.

-We, operating earlier on the old Monday Creek Branch from Nelsonville to nearby Carbon Hill, did not want to be cut off from the rest of the national rail network.
-So, we managed to acquire a sizable chunk of the former C&O Armitage Subdivision and began operating on it around 1985.
-Funds were very tight then, requiring a loan to start each season, so the Monday Creek line had to be scrapped to help make ends meet.
-Since then, the HVSR has grown and become one of the premier tourist railroads in Ohio.
-Of course, everything is a work in progress, as we deal with equipment dating back as far as 1917 and track that has undergone its first major overhaul in many years.
+As freight service on the C&O died, the possibility of us being cut off from the national rail network loomed.
+We managed to acquire a sizable chunk of the line between Nelsonville and Logan and began operating on it around 1985.
+Funds were tight back then, requiring a loan to start each season, so the Monday Creek line had to be scrapped to help make ends meet.